 - The Group's business is heavily dependent on the market recognition of the brand and reputation.
 If the Group is unable to maintain or sustain its brand reputation and recognition, it may adversely affect the Group's financial condition, results of operations and growth prospects. - As a higher education provider in Australia with international students, the Group is subject to periodic registration requirements which are valid for a limited period, and it must undergo extensive reviews in accordance with the regulatory requirements to obtain registration renewals. - The Group's business is dependent on the level of tuition fees it is able to charge and our ability to maintain and raise tuition fees. - The Group's business and results of operations heavily depend on the number of students it may admit, which in turn is subject to the capacity approved from the regulatory authorities and the international education market in Australia. - The Group's growth strategies included expanding academic and non-academic education and training provision in Australia and in China which may not be able to be successfully executed.

 Dividend

-The Board recommends the payment of a final dividend of HK0.3 cents per ordinary share for the year ended 30 June 2020 (2019: HK0.4 cents per ordinary share).
+The Board does not recommend the payment of a final dividend to the Shareholders of the Company for the year ended 30 June 2021 (2020: HK0.3 cents per ordinary share).